 The FAB has already placed an initial order for the KC-390, and there is considerable interest internationally, with a total of at least 60 orders on the books.
 In 2011 EMBRAER announced work on a stretched commercial derivative, with fuselage plugs fore and aft of the wing as well as a side cargo door.
 Nothing has been said about special mission derivatives of the KC-390, such as AEW or SIGINT platforms, but obviously they are options over the long run.

 The first of two KC-390 prototypes was rolled out in October 2014, with initial flight on 3 February 2015.
-The aircraft is to enter service with the FAB in 2017, with at least 28 to be obtained.BACK_TO_TOP
+The second prototype performed its first flight on 28 April 2016.
+The aircraft is to enter service with the FAB in 2018, with at least 28 to be obtained.BACK_TO_TOP

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.

 * This document was mostly constructed from volumes of JANE'S ALL THE WORLD'S AIRCRAFT, along with EMBRAER documentation and articles from the online Wikipedia.

 * Revision history: